 The research highlights the importance of frequent social-assisted exercise in maintaining motivation among members, while it also found that member attendance numbers remain a key barometer of their likelihood to remain a loyal member.
 48% of members who did group exercise at their club 3 times per week on average were Promoters, compared to only 36% of members who only did so on average less than once per week.

 The report’s release coincides with another new piece of research from the DataHub and the ukactive Research Institute, which shines further light on the matter.
-While the former report looked at loyalty by exercise category, the DataHub research explored how different types of group exercise programs impact on member attendance and average length of stay, with a focus on Les Mills programs.
+While the former report looked at loyalty by exercise category, the DataHub research explored how different types of group exercise programs impact on member attendance and an average length of stay, with a focus on Les Mills programs.

-Based on data from across 601 facilities, the report found that members who do Les Mills programs three times per week have an average length of stay that is 50% longer than those who do none – equating to a substantial uplift in lifetime value of a member.
+Based on data from across 601 facilities, the report found that members who do Les Mills programs three times per week have an average length of stay that is 50% longer than those who do none – equating to a substantial uplift in the lifetime value of a member.

-The graph below shows how the average membership length of live members differs by rate of attendance to Les Mills programs.
+The graph below shows how the average membership length of live members differs by a rate of attendance to Les Mills programs.
 The importance of regular attendance is highlighted by the consistent increases in membership length as the frequency of class attendance goes up.